disal-epfl/ADApprox/README.md

 ## Installation

-1. **Download the dataset** from https://zenodo.org/records/17189796 and add the dataset to the data folder.
+1. **Download the dataset** from https://zenodo.org/records/17189796 and add the dataset as folder called "data" in the main directory.

 2. **Open a terminal** and navigate to that directory: